 There are other available calculators that other signatories utilize.
 You may be legally required to report your emissions to a state or federal agency and use the same calculator to fulfil your requirements under the Commitments.
 This is encouraged since it reduces the amount of duplicated effort.
 As long as the calculator follows the Greenhouse Gas Protocol and reports all six GHGs covered by the United Nations Framework Convention on Climate Change, it will meet the requirements of the Commitments.
 Many of these regulatory reporting requirements only cover Scope 1 emissions, so Scope 2 and the required Scope 3 emissions required by the Commitments would need to be tracked separately.

 These items are the basic, minimum data sets that will be needed to construct a useful greenhouse gas inventory.
 These emissions usually account for the majority of your direct emissions and are the most likely sources to be the focus of efficiency or conservation projects.

 - Scope 1 – On-Campus Stationary Sources: These emissions are calculated from the amount of fossil fuels burned in boilers, central heating plants, on campus power plants etc. This energy is typically used to heat/cool buildings or to directly generate electricity used on campus.
 The data needed would be the type and amount of each type of fuel purchased and consumed on campus: natural gas, fuel oil, coal, etc.

-- Scope 1 – Direct Transportation (Mobile) Sources: These emissions generated by the fuel used in campus owned vehicles.
+- Scope 1 – Direct Transportation (Mobile) Sources: These emissions are generated by the fuel used in campus owned vehicles.
 This is the amount of gasoline and/or diesel fuel used by the campus fleet.

 - Scope 2 – Purchased Energy: These are emissions produced off-campus by burning fossil fuels to generate energy (typically electricity) that is purchased by the campus.
 The required data would be the amount of electricity purchased by the campus.